KevinAst/feature-u/docs/extending.md

 - **App Parameter**:

   You will notice that the `app` parameter is supplied on many of these life cycle methods.
-As you know the {{book.api.App}} object is used in promoting {{book.guide.crossCom}}.
+As you know the {{book.api.Fassets}} object is used in promoting {{book.guide.crossCom}}.

   While it is most likely an anti-pattern to directly interrogate the